asrafkaizen/gitcmds/README.md

-git clone <url>
-git commit -m "write comments here" git commit -am "write comments of edited coding here" git pull <url> //this directly merges! big error might occur git fetch <url> //better, haven't been tested git remote set-url origin <url> //change url git push -f <remote> <branch> //not tested. to push to a remote git checkout <branch>
-git branch <newBranch>
-ctrl +ins //copy
-shift +ins //paste
+git commit -am "write comments of edited coding here" git push -f <remote> <branch> //not tested. to push to a remote git checkout <branch> //checkout to the new branch git branch <newBranch> //create a new branch git branch -d <branch> //delete a local branch git push origin --delete <branch> //delete a remote branch ctrl +ins //copy shift +ins //paste